About Sheryl Sorrentino

 Her third novel, The Floater, offers readers a controversial-yet-sensitive story about a mature female protagonist (Norma Reyes) who takes on the private demons and occupational hazards threatening her prospects for happiness.
 Called "The Rocky of Legal Dramas" by New York Times best-selling author Ken Morris, The Floater proves that, while justice may be hard to come by, there's always equal opportunity to succeed in love.

-Endorsed by Compulsion Reads and a Finalist in the Chick Lit/Women's Lit Fiction category of The 2013 USA Best Book Awards, Sheryl's fourth novel, Stage Daughter, features a biracial/bisexual mom, a traditional Muslim dad, and their illegitimate pre-teen daughter grappling with single-motherhood, adolescent rebellion, blended families, and religious intolerance.
-This thought-provoking tale is told in the alternating voices of these three highly diverse but inextricably connected characters.
+Endorsed by Compulsion Reads and a Finalist in the Chick Lit/Women's Lit Fiction category of The 2013 USA Best Book Awards, Sheryl's fourth novel, Stage Daughter, features a biracial/bisexual mom, a traditional Muslim dad, and their illegitimate pre-teen daughter.
+Told in the alternating voices of three highly diverse but inextricably connected characters, Stage Daughter grapples with issues surrounding single-motherhood, adolescent rebellion, blended families, and religious intolerance.

-Newly released Stop & Frisk is Sheryl's latest page-turner.
+Stop & Frisk (released in 2015) is Sheryl's fifth page-turner.
 Called "A million times better than Road House the movie!", Stop & Frisk exposes strip club life through the eyes of a street-smart "everyman" struggling for closure and kinship.

 Pragmatic, witty, and endlessly entertaining, Sheryl Sorrentino is an unstoppable commentator of our changing times.
 She lives in the California Bay Area with her husband and teenage daughter.